hyposcaler/container-labs/README.md

 ### Configure the Devices

-From the top level of the evpn-lab repo, the default user/pass for ceos is admin/admin
+From the top level of the evpn-lab repo

+NOTE:the default user/pass for ceos is admin/admin

 ```
 cd ansible
 ansible-playbook -i inventory.yml evpn-lab.yml --ask-pass
 ```

+### tear down lab

+From the top level of the evpn-lab repo